jclxx/xero-helloworld-php/README.md

     XERO ERROR 401: The access token has not been authorized, or has been revoked by the user

 Fix: recreate the app at Xero.

+### XERO ERROR 503: The API rate limit for your organisation/application pairing has been exceeded.
+ ###

+    XERO ERROR 503: The API rate limit for your organisation/application pairing has been exceeded.

+If you send too many API calls, you can get an error.

+Fix: wait 60 seconds before sending more API calls.

 ## Troubleshooting the Public App ##